rubyatscale/codeowners-rs/README.md

 ```

 ### Adoption
-This is an experimental tool and not currently supported by Gusto engineering foundational teams.
-It might stop working at any time.
-If you still wish to adopt it locally and get faster git commit hooks, do the following:
+This is an experimental port and might not ever be supported, use at your own risk and be preprare to fallback to the Ruby implementation if it stops working. if you still wish to adopt it, here are the instructions:

 ```bash
 # sets up a Rust toolchain
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh